Dr Eleni Vangeli

 Eleni was awarded a Professional Doctorate in Health Psychology (DPsych) from City University in 2011, an MSc in Health Psychology in 2002, and a BSc (Hons.) in Psychology and Health Science in 2000 from Bristol, University of the West of England.

 - Introducing Real World Psychology

 MSc Addiction Psychology and Counselling

-- Therapeutic Foundations of Addiction and Counselling Psychology
+- Theoretical Foundations of Addiction Counselling and Psychology

 Dr Eleni Vangeli is interested in how both social and individual processes influence individual's behaviour and in particular the role of identity in this.
 Her research often takes an exploratory approach using experiential methods via in-depth qualitative work (e.g. taking an Interpretative Phenomenological Analysis approach), and also quantitative methods (e.g. surveys, analysis of national data-sets and systematic reviews).
 Her current work includes the following main research streams:

 A primary focus has been to lead on a programme of research to investigate the role of identity in smoking, cessation and relapse.
 This research has gained Eleni international recognition in the field of smoking cessation and invitations to deliver plenary talks on the findings including keynotes at international conferences.
 Other current projects include identity transitions following cessation of drugs more broadly, drinking and smoking behaviour among university students, and motives for e-cigarette use.

 Chronic illness self-management